kuzzleio/documentation/src/sdk-reference/java/1/document/count/index.md

 # count

-Given some filters, gets the number of matching documents from Kuzzle.
+Counts documents in a data collection.

+A query can be provided to alter the count result, otherwise returns the total number of documents in the data collection.

 Kuzzle uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html) syntax.